cbor-wg/cddl/draft-ietf-cbor-cddl.md

 * Where could the language maybe cause confusion in a way that will enable security issues?

+Writers of CDDL specifications are strongly encouraged to value simplicity and transparency of the specification over its elegance.
+Keep it as simple as possible while still expressing the needed data model.

+A related observation about formal description techniques in general that is strongly recommended to be kept in mind by writers of CDDL
+specifications: Just because CDDL makes it easier to handle complexity in a specification, that does not make that complexity somehow less bad (except maybe on the level of the humans having to grasp the complex structure while reading the spec).

 # IANA considerations

 This document does not require any IANA registrations.